-The dates for this year's Plas Caerdeon Trip are the 18th June 2018 to 22nd June 2018.
+The dates for this year's Plas Caerdeon Trip are the 17th June 2019 to 21nd June 2019.
 Once again this trip will be offered to Year 5 and Year 6.
-This will be a joint trip with Bishop Wilson Primary School.
 The cost of last year's trip was £260.
 I anticipate the cost being similar this year.
-Now numbers have been finalised I will send out a letter with the final cost.
+A letter will be sent our this half term asking for a deposit and once numbers have been finalised I will send out a letter with the final cost.

-Each child will be given two homework books, one for English and one for Maths.
+Each child will be given a homework book for Math and English and a new spelling homework book.
 The homework will be sent out on a Wednesday and due in on a Monday.
 Spelling will be posted on the link below, along with other homework when this is appropriate.
 Mr Hewson and I will be running a homework club on a Thursday lunchtime when children can choose to do their homework in school time.
 It is still extremely important that children continue to practise their tables and read regularly.
-As we approach SATs practise papers will be sent home for the children to do.
-More guidance in supporting your chidlren with these will be sent out at the time.

 It is very important that the children continue to read a wide range of fiction and non-fiction regularly.
 Please can you support them in keeping their reading record books up-to-date and sign the books when they read so that we can record this our Reading Challenge board.
 The children need to make sure that they have their Reading Record Books in school in on the days they have Guided Reading.